 - Maximum Displays – 3

 - Ports – HDMI x 1

 - Price – Rs.
 14,000 $ 190 (Approx)

-The MSI afterburner software is bundled on a DVD along with the drivers.
+The MSI Afterburner software is bundled on a DVD along with the drivers.
 It is a renowned software for OC and most easy to use for overclocking if you wish to do that to a new graphics card.
-Personally I like the cards to be dead silent and on stock, as long as they deliver exhilarating performance.
+Personally, I like the cards to be dead silent and on the stock, as long as they deliver exhilarating performance.

 |Nvidia GPU||GTX 1050||GTX 1050 Ti||GTX 1060 3GB||GTX 1060 6GB|

 Next, Let’s first check our test system Specs, we have some of the latest shiny hardware to pair with the GTX 1050 Ti.